DevoInc/python-sdk/docs/api/api.md

     - secret: The secret of the domain
     - token: Auth token
     - jwt: JWT token
-- retries: number of retries for a query
+- retries: number of retries for connection errors in a query (`0`, no retry by default)
-- timeout: timeout of socket
+- timeout: timeout of socket (`30`seconds by default)
 - config: dict or ClientConfig object
+- verify: whether enable or disable the TLS authentication of endpoint (`True` by default). **DEVO will always provide a secure endpoint for ALL its services**.
+Disable at your own risk.

 ```python